-How to soften butter for baking and spreading.
+How to soften butter, tips for making it soft for baking and spreading.
 If you are new to baking, you may have come across the term “soften butter” and wondered what that is and how to do it.
 This tutorial will explain it all.

 What Does Soften Butter Mean?

-Softened butter is just that, butter that is soft and at room temperature.
+Softened butter is just that, butter at room temperature.

-However, depending on the temperature of the room and time of year no matter how long you leave the butter out it may never be soft enough.
+However, depending on the room temperature and time of year, no matter how long you leave the butter out, it may never be soft enough.

 Why Is Softened Butter Important?

-Soften butter is important in baking because it makes it easier to cream the butter and sugar.
+Soft butter is essential in baking because it makes it easier to cream butter and sugar together.

-Creaming butter and sugar together creates air pockets around the sugar crystals in the butter as they are beaten together, these air pockets help your bakes rise and become light and soft during baking.
+By creaming the butter and sugar together, air pockets are created around the sugar crystals as they are combined.
+These air pockets help your bakes rise and become light and soft.

-If the butter is too firm it can be difficult to combine the butter and sugar even with an electric mixer and is almost impossible if you are doing this by hand.
+Firm butter is hard to work with even when combining the two with an electric mixer and is almost impossible if you are doing this by hand.

-Now, you maybe thinking why not use melted butter.
-Mixing sugar in melted butter is only going to dissolve the sugar which is not what you want.
+You may be thinking, why not use melted butter.
+Melted butter will dissolve the sugar, and this is not what you want.

-You need the butter in a soft solid state so, that you can easily and with very little effort combine the two until they are light and creamy looking.
+The butter needs to be in a soft solid state so, that it can easily and with little effort be combined with sugar to make a light and creamy mixture.

-And after mixing you should still be able to feel the sugar granules in the butter when it is rubbed between your fingers.
+After mixing you should still be able to feel the sugar granules in the butter when you rub it between your fingers.

-Also, if you are making flavoured butters like garlic butter or cinnamon butter, it makes mixing in the flavours so much easier.
+Also, if you are making flavored butters like garlic butter or cinnamon butter, it makes mixing in the flavors so much easier.

 So, When Do You Soften Butter?

-- You will need to soften butter if the recipe asks for it and all you have is fridge hard butter.
+- You will need to soften butter if the recipe asks for it, and all you have is cold hard butter.

 - You have left the butter out at room temperature for several hours or overnight, and it is still too firm to use.